V1ct0rC/V1ct0rC/README.md

 ![alt text](https://github.com/V1ct0rC/V1ct0rC/blob/main/_6a25adf1-7c56-4546-b55a-9913e3d8ee9e1.jpeg)

-I am a computer engineering student at UFPE, currently studying Machine Learning and its applications in Virtual Reality.
+I am a computer engineering student at UFPE, currently studying Machine Learning (Computer Vision) and its applications in Virtual Reality (mainly using Unity).
 Welcome to my GitHub profile!

-🌱 I'm currently learning Deep Learning and Computer Vision.

 ## Technologies & Tools ⚙️

-I work with a variety of programming languages, libraries, and tools.
+I have worked with a variety of programming languages, libraries, and tools.
 Here are some of the technologies thai I got familiar with during my college years:

 <div align="center">
 <div>